Chicago archdiocese settles sex abuse suit for $1.2 million

 The settlement follows other similar settlements in which the archdiocese has agreed to pay men who alleged they were abused by McCormack when they were children.

-In all, the archdiocese has paid well over $12 million that that the archdiocese has paid in to men who filed lawsuits ore settled cases before filing lawsuits.
+In all, the archdiocese has paid well over $12 million to men who filed lawsuits or settled cases involving McCormack before filing lawsuits.

 Like many of the other victims, the man who filed the most recently settled lawsuit said that he was sexually abused while McCormack was a priest at St. Agatha’s.
 According to the news release, the man alleged he was attending an after-school program at the parish when McCormack sexually abused him on multiple occasions in 2005.